FusionAuth/fusionauth-contrib/README.md

 Mono-repo of community contributed FusionAuth modules and example code.

 ## Client Libraries
 Links to code library projects not officially supported by FusionAuth.
-See [README][client-libraries] for more details.
+See [client-libraries/README][client-libraries] for more details.

 ## Kubernetes
 A collection of yaml manifests to deploy FusionAuth resources to a Kubernetes cluster.
 See the [Kubernetes README][kubernetes] for detailed inventory and usage.